OmarRayes98/Test_UNIFI/README.md

   Notes :
   - I could not see any apis to get filter for range of dates .
   - I could see an Api to filter by Serial number but It was always response empty results !

+  Suggestions for Future  :
+  -use Skeleton Loading instead of Sppiner to have great view